JsHomeLONe/Portfolio-Website/README.md

-# This is MY Basic Portfolio Website, made for fun not for any other purposes.. :-)
+# This is MY Basic Portfolio Website, made for fun not for any other purposes :-)